xudaiyanzi/ERROR_HANDLER/README.md

   We need first `cd` to the `backend` directory and use the command line `pip3 install -r requirements.txt` to install all the prerequisities

   #### ==> 1.1.2 Install the database and create tables
-  We use the psql to manipulate the database, and we first create the database and then create tables in the database:
+  We use the psql to manipulate the database, and we first create the database and then create tables in the database

   #### ==>  ==> 1.1.2.1 Install the database
   Mac users first start the postgres server.
 Use the command line

       which postgres
       postgres --version

   to check the version of postgres and then use

       pg_ctl -D /usr/local/var/postgres start

   and

       pg_ctl -D /usr/local/var/postgres stop

   to start and end the post gregre server

   Following the step above, we open the postgres using

       psql postgres

   and install the basebase using

       \i setup.sql

   We need to `\q` to exit the psql before install the tables.

   #### ==>  ==> 1.1.2.2 Install the tables